imperial-genomics-facility/igf-pipeline-help/sc_transcriptome.md

 ## Overview

-[Cellranger]((https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest)) pipeline from 10Xgenomics is used for running primary analysis for the single cell transcriptome samples.
+[Cellranger]((https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest)) pipeline from 10Xgenomics is used for running primary analysis for the single cell transcriptome samples (currently, only the `3' single cell RNA-Seq data` is supported).
 A list of the output files from this pipeline can be found [here](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/overview).

 ## Cellranger software and versions